acend/go-basics-training/content/en/docs/exercises/lab_http_server.md

 * `GET /user/<ID>`: returns a single user by ID
 * `DELETE /user/<ID>`: delete user by ID

-The user should look at least like this:
+The user should look like this:
 ```
 {
     "name": "john",